presseverykey/everykey-sdk/README.md

 - link, symlink or copy lpc1343.ld (inside pressanykey dir) to project directory
 - run `make` (will compile and link all c files in project dir and subdirs)
-- connect target board in USB programming mode (Anykey V1: Short-circuit the programming pins while connecting the USB cable, Anykey V2: Hold the application button while pressing the reset button)
+- connect target board in USB programming mode (Anykey V1: Short-circuit the programming pins while connecting the USB cable, Evertkey V2: Hold the application button while pressing the reset button)
 - run `make mac-install` (optionally copy the resulting .bin file manually)
-- Reset the board (Anykey V1: disconnect and re-plug, Anykey V2: press the reset button)
+- Reset the board (Everykey V1: disconnect and re-plug, Everykey V2: press the reset button)

 In most cases, symlinking (or hard-linking, if you prefer) the `anykey` directory, makefile and linker script from your project